Human Rights Advocacy Fellowship

 Ordered Liberty Fellowship

-Launched in the 2019-2020 academic year, the Ordered Liberty Program's underlying concept is rooted in Aristotle and Cicero, and was given its fullest articulation in the 18th-Century writings of Irish statesman and political theorist Edmund Burke.
-Burke made clear that the good society depends not on utopian human constructs, but instead on the measured consideration of three time-tested virtues: justice, order, and freedom.
+The idea of "ordered liberty" is rooted in Aristotle and Cicero, and was given its fullest articulation in the 18th-Century writings of Edmund Burke, who made clear the good society depends not on utopian human constructs, but rather on the measured consideration of three time-tested virtues: justice, order, and freedom.
 OLP is committed to the enduring project of finding the right arrangement of justice, order, and freedom, with emphasis on natural law & natural rights, the common good, subsidiarity, separation of powers, and constitutional interpretation.

 Resilience Justice Fellowships (Environmental Law)